sesamyab/docs/docs/news-widget/web-components/sesamy-login.md

 ### Client Id

 The client id is provided by Sesamy and specifies on which domains the login will be available.
+The client-id is required and specified using the [meta tags](/docs/news-widget/meta-tags.md)

 ### Passing custom attributes